 Autorun has been a problematic feature for some time in a security context as it provides the means to automatically run files on removable drives, network shares, optical discs and other media if an autorun.inf file is present.

-Affected are all Microsoft operating systems pre-Windows 7, including Windows XP, Windows Vista and the server operating systems Windows Server 2003 and 2008.
+The update applies to all pre-Windows 7 Microsoft operating systems including Windows XP, Windows Vista and the server operating systems Windows Server 2003 and 2008.
 Windows 7 is not affected as it already has the restriction in place.

 The update restricts AutoPlay functionality to "CD and DVD media".
 This protects customers "from attack vectors that involve the execution of arbitrary code by Autorun when inserting a USB flash drive, network shares, or other non-CD and non-DVD media containing a file system with an Autorun.inf file".